Table of Contents

 • Load the plotter settings

 • On the svg2gcode-website, click 'Settings', then 'Import/Export'.
-Select the file you just downloaded and click Save
+Select the JSON-file you just downloaded and click Save

 • Enter the new servo positions: